rcorcs/llvm-heat-printer/README.md

 ## Build

-Assuming that you already have LLVM libraries installed.
+Assuming that you already have LLVM libraries installed (LLVM version 5.x.x).
 In a build directory, use the following commands for building the LLVM Heat Printer libraries.
 ```
 $> cmake <path to LLVM Heat Printer root directory> [-DLLVM_DIR=<llvm build directory>]